Discover aims to be as accessible as possible and meet the needs of all our visitors.

-An induction loop is available at the Reception Desk.
+An induction loop is available at the Reception Desk and in the Café.
 To use the loop, you will need to switch your hearing aid to the “T” position.

 The majority of play equipment and events at Discover incorporate multi-sensory elements, mixing visual, tactile and auditory stimuli so they can be enjoyed by the widest audience possible.

 Most play areas incorporate a number of sound effects.
 Show announcements are also made regularly via overhead speakers.
 Some spaces within Discover have dim lighting.